Community Spaces made by and for everyone

 It is estimated that disconnected communities could cost the UK economy £32 billion every year

 Warm Welcome Spaces have a profound impact on loneliness, isolation, and mental wellbeing.
-Our research shows that 84% of people who join a Warm Welcome Space say it helps them have a stronger sense of belonging to their community.
+Our research shows that 80% of people agree that Warm Spaces can help them spend time with people in their community.
 With disconnected communities costing the UK economy almost £32 billion a year, this is clear evidence that Warm Welcome is changing lives.

 By working together, we can unlock the power of community spaces made by and for everyone, creating a thriving network of hope and reconnection fuelled by human warmth.